alangpierce/sucrase/README.md

 ## Performance

-Currently, Sucrase runs about 10x faster than Babel (even when Babel only runs the relevant transforms) and 3.5x faster than TypeScript.
+Currently, Sucrase runs about 13x faster than Babel (even when Babel only runs the relevant transforms) and 5x faster than TypeScript.
 Here's the output of one run of `npm run benchmark`:

 ```
 Simulating transpilation of 100,000 lines of code:
-Sucrase: 982.935ms
+Sucrase: 777.638ms
-TypeScript: 3681.905ms
+TypeScript: 3820.914ms
-Babel: 9898.800ms
+Babel: 10041.368ms
 ```

-Previous iterations have been 15-20x faster, and hopefully additional performance work will bring it back to that speed.

 ## Project vision and future work